New! Updated provincial guidance for PCR testing, please visit the provincial site while we update this page.

 Rapid testing for at-home use |

-Expanding access to free rapid tests to the general public will to help detect COVID‑19 earlier and stop the spread of the virus.
+Expanding access to free rapid tests to the general public will help to detect COVID‑19 earlier and stop the spread of the virus.
 Starting February 9 2022, Ontario will be distributing 5.5 million rapid antigen tests each week for eight weeks through pharmacy and grocery locations across the province, as well as through community partners in vulnerable communities.
 You can find addresses of participating locations using this chart.
 Search “city” to narrow down your results.
-Learn more about rapid testing for at-home use program, how to collect a rapid antigen test sample or read our frequently asked questions about rapid antigen testing (RAT. |
+Learn more about rapid testing for at-home use program, how to collect a rapid antigen test sample or read our frequently asked questions about rapid antigen testing (RAT). |

 Frequently asked questions about COVID-19 testing